Working at IPinfo

 How does the application process work?
 What are the stages and what is the timeline?

-Technical project: A short take home test for candidates to demonstrate
+- Technical project: A short take home test for candidates to demonstrate their technical skills.

-Interview with CEO: A general interview to discuss your role and
+- Interview with CEO: A general interview to discuss your role and responsibilities.

 What is the career progression framework?
 How are promotions and performance reviews managed?